 - Double check scheduled pack and moving dates.

 - Re-confirm lodging reservations.
-Be positive pets are allowed, if applicable.
+Confirm that pets are allowed, if applicable.

-- Finish assembling your PCS binder which you’ll hand carry and should include: official orders (multiple copies), passports, birth certificates, household good inventory, and other hard to replace records.
+- Finish assembling your PCS binder which you’ll hand carry and should include: official orders (multiple copies), passports, birth certificates, custody paperwork, marriage certificate, pet paperwork, household good inventory, school records and other hard to replace documents.

 - Contact current and new schools for documents needed.

 - Schedule shut-off and turn-on dates for old and new utilities.